microsoft/finops-toolkit/docs-mslearn/fabric/create-fabric-workspace-finops.md

 Since we're creating a workspace optimized for FinOps, we export cost data using the FinOps Open Cost and Usage Specification (FOCUS), a provider-agnostic data format for cost details.
 All our examples use FOCUS but you can also use existing actual or amortized cost exports that have file overwriting enabled.

-For more information about FOCUS and its benefits, see [About FOCUS](../focus/what-is-focus.md).
+For more information about FOCUS and its benefits, see [What is FOCUS](../focus/what-is-focus.md).
 The FinOps Foundation also offers a free [Introduction to FOCUS course](https://learn.finops.org/introduction-to-focus).
 Microsoft’s Power BI solutions for FinOps are aligned to FOCUS.

 To create an export, see [Create exports](/azure/cost-management-billing/costs/tutorial-improved-exports#create-exports).